-Algorithm Description MD5 (Message Digest #5) ►► MD5 is an older hash algorithm.
+Algorithm Description MD5 (Message Digest #5) ➤➤ MD5 is an older hash algorithm.
 It is used with 96 bits digest length for IPSec.

-Algorithm Description SHA1 (Secure Hash Algorithm #1) >> SHA1 is a hash algorithm developed by the NSA (United States National Security Asso- ciation).
+Algorithm Description SHA1 (Secure Hash Algorithm #1) The NSA (United States National Security Association).
 It is rated as secure, but is slower than MD5.
 It is used with 96 bits digest length for IPSec.
 RipeMD 160 >> RipeMD 160 is a cryptographic 160-bit hash algorithm.
 It is used as a secure replacement for MD5 and RipeMD.
-Tiger 192 Tiger 192 is a relatively new and very fast algorithm.
+Tiger 192 ➤➤ Tiger 192 is a relatively new and very fast algorithm.

-Table 3-6: Message hash algorithms for PHASE 1: PROPOSALS
+Table 3-5: Message hash algorithms for Phase 1: Proposals